anthonyq7/gmail-smart-compose/README.md

 # Gmail Smart Compose Extension

 A Chrome extension that uses Google's Gemini AI to generate intelligent email responses directly in Gmail.
+Currently pending review for the Chrome Web Store.

 ## Features